apache/yunikorn-site/docs/api/scheduler.md

 are returned in units of bytes while resources of type `vcore` are returned in units of millicores (thousands of a core).
 All other resource types have no specific unit assigned.

+Under the `allocations` field in the response content for the app/node-related calls in the following spec, `placeholderUsed` refers to whether or not the allocation is a replacement for a placeholder.
+If true, `requestTime` is the creation time of its placeholder allocation, otherwise it's that of the allocation's ask. `allocationTime` is the creation time of the allocation, and `allocationDelay` is simply the difference between `allocationTime` and `requestTime`.

 ## Partitions

 Displays general information about the partition like name, state, capacity, used capacity, utilization, and node sorting policy.